Saba Capital Management, L.P. Buys Templeton Global Income Fund, Allianzgi NFJ Dividend, Interest & Premium Strateg, Source Capital Inc, Sells Eaton Vance Duration Income Fund, Nuveen Credit Strategies Income Fund, BLACKROCK MUNIHOLDINGS NEW YORK QUALITY

 - Western Asset Global High Inc Fd Inc (EHI) - 8,956,102 shares, 3.63% of the total portfolio.

 Saba Capital Management, L.P. initiated holding in Voya Global Equity Dividend and Premium Opportunit.
 The purchase prices were between $4.8 and $5.12, with an estimated average price of $4.97.
-The stock is now traded at around $5.17.
+The stock is now traded at around $5.16.
 The impact to a portfolio due to this purchase was 0.69%.
-The holding were 3,335,503 shares as of .New Purchase: Delaware Enhanced Global Dividend & Income Fund (DEX)
+The holding were 3,335,503 shares as of 2020-09-30.New Purchase: Delaware Enhanced Global Dividend & Income Fund (DEX)

 Saba Capital Management, L.P. initiated holding in Delaware Enhanced Global Dividend & Income Fund.
 The purchase prices were between $8.08 and $9.32, with an estimated average price of $8.75.
-The stock is now traded at around $9.59.
+The stock is now traded at around $9.65.
 The impact to a portfolio due to this purchase was 0.5%.
-The holding were 1,336,756 shares as of .New Purchase: Miller/Howard High Income Equity Fund (HIE)
+The holding were 1,336,756 shares as of 2020-09-30.New Purchase: Miller/Howard High Income Equity Fund (HIE)

 Saba Capital Management, L.P. initiated holding in Miller/Howard High Income Equity Fund.
 The purchase prices were between $5.91 and $6.71, with an estimated average price of $6.34.
-The stock is now traded at around $7.71.
+The stock is now traded at around $7.64.
 The impact to a portfolio due to this purchase was 0.41%.
-The holding were 1,569,445 shares as of .New Purchase: Guggenheim Enhanced Equity Income Fund (GPM)
+The holding were 1,569,445 shares as of 2020-09-30.New Purchase: Guggenheim Enhanced Equity Income Fund (GPM)

 Saba Capital Management, L.P. initiated holding in Guggenheim Enhanced Equity Income Fund.
 The purchase prices were between $5.24 and $5.78, with an estimated average price of $5.52.
-The stock is now traded at around $6.29.
+The stock is now traded at around $6.39.
 The impact to a portfolio due to this purchase was 0.28%.
-The holding were 1,228,396 shares as of .New Purchase: Nuveen Diversified Dividend & Income Fund (JDD)
+The holding were 1,228,396 shares as of 2020-09-30.New Purchase: Nuveen Diversified Dividend & Income Fund (JDD)

 Saba Capital Management, L.P. initiated holding in Nuveen Diversified Dividend & Income Fund.
 The purchase prices were between $7.59 and $8.15, with an estimated average price of $7.84.
-The stock is now traded at around $8.74.
+The stock is now traded at around $8.88.
 The impact to a portfolio due to this purchase was 0.25%.
-The holding were 761,363 shares as of .New Purchase: Churchill Capital Corp IV (CCIV)
+The holding were 761,363 shares as of 2020-09-30.New Purchase: Churchill Capital Corp IV (CCIV)

 Saba Capital Management, L.P. sold out a holding in BLACKROCK MUNIHOLDINGS NEW YORK QUALITY FUND, INC..
 The sale prices were between $13.25 and $14.12, with an estimated average price of $13.71.Sold Out: Blackrock Muniyield Michigan Quality Fund Inc (MIY)